 Managing Your Money

 Managing money can be a challenge for many reasons.
 Cash is being replaced by credit cards, debit cards and pre-paid cards which makes spending very easy and saving much more difficult.
 Money management is all about minimizing your debt, maximizing your income and establishing your savings.
 We are here to help you gain the tools needed to become a skilled spender and saver.

 Simple steps to help manage your money:

 Default Prevention/After College

 A college degree opens the door to so many opportunities and is one of the greatest achievements you will accomplish in your lifetime.
 Life after college will present new challenges from finding a new career to establishing a budget and paying off your student loans.
 If you have questions about paying your student loan debt or are having financial difficulties, contact our dedicated staff for more information about your options.
 Seek help as early as possible to avoid student loan default, as it can have very serious consequences.
-Financial Aid will host Loan Exit Counseling sessions in December and May for any graduating students, or any students that fall below half-time enrollment.

 Some helpful information on student loans.